 VIEW maintains an unwavering commitment to the development of a robust and sustainable wildlife health program through training, infrastructure development, and support for research and knowledge acquisition.
 This commitment has been reflected in our Nepal Program through five years of focused education & training for wildlife professionals and students, assistance and continued support at NTNC for wildlife health infrastructure, research & disease surveillance and ongoing guidance and expert consultation to those committed to strengthening wildlife health in Nepal.
 These achievements are detailed below.

-Since 2012, VIEW has partnered with local veterinarians, technicians, students and organizations to provide the knowledge, skills and resources to Nepal’s wildlife professionals to best serve their important wildlife populations.
-However, it also is important to have proper tools and equipment so veterinarians can implement the education and training they receive.
-VIEW has been instrumental in the development of a diagnostic laboratory, medical equipment and supplies, the new wildlife health hospital and construction of special holding facilities.
+Since 2012, VIEW has partnered with local veterinarians, technicians, students and organizations to provide the knowledge, skills and resources to help Nepal’s wildlife professionals best serve their important wildlife populations.
+However, it is also vital to have proper tools and equipment so that veterinarians can implement the education and training they receive.
+VIEW has been instrumental in the development of a diagnostic laboratory, providing medical equipment and supplies, helping to build the new wildlife health hospital and construction of special holding facilities.
 Wildlife Health protocols and policy recommendations have been adopted by the Nepalese government and national parks.

 Education and Training in Nepal

 Education and hands-on direct training are critical to empower local staff to better understand and respond to health risks facing endangered wildlife populations.
 VIEW, in collaboration with NTNC and DNPWC, has led six workshops and training sessions involving 200 wildlife professionals and students since 2012.